angerhang/angerhang.github.io/_posts/2022-02-02-why_human_activity_recognition_is_far_from_solved.md

 ## HAR intro

 Human activity recognition (HAR) is one of the most popular applications for wearable devices.
-HAR describes the class of methods that we use to identify human activities from time series signals using one or more data modalities such as images and accelerometers/Inertial measurement units(IMUs).
+HAR describes the class of methods that we use to identify human activities from time series signals using one or more data modalities such as images and accelerometers/Inertial measurement units (IMUs).

 Many devices that we use nowadays have lots of HAR applications.
-HAR is used in smartwatches to track fitness levels and sleep quality, VR devices for human-computer interaction and health applications for clinical monitoring.
+HAR is used in smartwatches to track fitness levels and sleep quality, VR devices for human-computer interaction, and health applications for clinical monitoring.
 Despite the irresistible marketing slogans from the device manufacturers about how good their products are.
 HAR algorithms used nowadays suffer from numerous limitations.

 In fact, **we'd argue that HAR is far from being solved** because of the following reasons: